Content Index

-The PDF by its acronym Portable Document Format, is a file format widely used to present and share digital documents in a safe and reliable way, they have the characteristic that they cannot be edited directly, as occurs with a text document, they can contain text and images and can be viewed on most devices and operating systems through programs like Adobe or as easily as web browsers.
+PDFs, which stands for Portable Document Format, is a file format widely used to present and share digital documents securely and reliably.
+They have the characteristic of not being directly editable, as is the case with a text document; they can contain text and images and can be viewed on most devices and operating systems through programs like Adobe or as easily as web browsers.

-Dompdf is an HTML to PDF converter.
-At its core, dompdf is (mostly) a CSS 2.1 compliant HTML layout and rendering engine written in PHP.
-It is a style-based renderer: it will download and read external style sheets, inline style tags, and the style attributes of individual HTML elements.
+Dompdf is an HTML-to-PDF converter.
+At its core, dompdf is (primarily) a CSS 2.1-compliant HTML layout and rendering engine written in PHP.
+It is a style-based renderer: it will download and read external stylesheets, inline style tags, and the style attributes of individual HTML elements.

 - Specify the HTML content in the loadHtml() method of the Dompdf class.